EliziumNet/Krayola/README.md

 As has been documented elsewhere, the user can set this flag in the environment (just set it to any non $null value).

 By default, $env:EliziumTest, will not be present, this means, that the unit tests in Krayola will run in silent mode.
 However, there are some tests which are less valuable in silent mode, doing so would invalidate them to some degree.
-There are only a few of the tests in this category and it's because they require Write-Host to be invoked.
+There are only a few of the tests in this category (tagged as 'Host') and it's because they require Write-Host to be invoked.
 Theoretically, one could mock out the Write-Host call, but some errors can be much easier to spot visually.
 This generally is not the best technique in unit-testing, but these test cases have been backed up by non noisy equivalents to make sure all bases are covered.

 During development, it is very useful to get a visual on how ui commands are behaving.
 This was the rationale behind the introduction of this flag.
 So when *EliziumTest* is defined, the user will see more output that reflects the execution of the Scribbler and Krayon.